gmendonca/decentralize-p2p-file-sharing/README.md

 This project is a simple implementation of a Decentralized P2P File Sharing System with a Distributed Hashtable, using Java and Sockets.

-To compile the project, you need [Apache Ant](http://ant.apache.org/).
-An then just:
+To compile the project, you need [Apache Ant](http://ant.apache.org/) and a [JSON file](https://code.google.com/p/json-simple/) lib under a lib folder.
+And then just:

 ```sh
 $ ant clean & ant compile & ant jar